 - Step 2: Complete a Parent PLUS Loan Master Promissory Note (MPN) if you do not already have an active MPN on file and only if your credit check was approved.
 Please note: if you are borrowing a Parent PLUS loan for more than one student, you must complete a separate MPN for each student.
 UMBC will process your PLUS loan within the time frame specified on our website.
 Parent PLUS loans will show as ‘offered’ until the loan is processed by the student’s financial aid counselor.

 If Denied –

-    - You can decide that you no longer wish to pursue a Direct Parent PLUS Loan.
-In this case, the student can apply for additional Direct Unsubsidized Stafford Loan funds.
-The request for additional Unsubsidized Stafford Loan funds will be reviewed and processed within the time frame specified on our website for the maximum amount the student is eligible to receive based upon their grade level.
-Once the loan has been processed, the student will receive a confirmation e-mail via their myUMBC account.
-The student must then accept the additional Direct Unsubsidized Stafford Loan via their myUMBC account.
+- You can decide that you no longer wish to pursue a Parent PLUS loan.
+In this case, the student can apply for additional unsubsidized Stafford loan funds.
+The request for additional unsubsidized Stafford loan funds will be reviewed and processed within the time frame specified on our website for the maximum amount the student is eligible to receive based upon their grade level.
+Once the loan has been processed, the student will receive a confirmation email via their myUMBC account.
+The student must then accept the additional loan via their myUMBC account.

 Repayment of a Parent PLUS Loan

 Repayment begins 60 days after the loan is fully disbursed.
 The borrower may request a deferment while the student is enrolled at least half-time, and for an additional six months after the student graduates, leaves school or drops below half-time enrollment.
 During a deferment, you do not have to make any payments.
 Please contact your loan servicer for more information and to request a deferment.